 Dundas Street United Church is located in the west end of Woodstock, as city of 34 000 people.
 Woodstock is located in the heart of South Western Ontario, at the junction of highways 401 and 403, 50 km east of London and 60 km west of Kitchener.
 Woodstock is the largest municipality in Oxford County, a county known for its rich farmland, and for its dairy and cash crop farming.
 As well as being “The Dairy Capital of Canada”, Woodstock also has a large industrial base, much of which is related to the auto manufacturing industry.

 Dundas Street United Church is located on Dundas Street, the main street of Woodstock, in a mainly residential area.
 The church, built in 1889, is a red brick building artistically designed with a slate roof.
-The seating capacity of the sanctuary is approximately 500, along with the horseshoe-shaped balcony that will seat an additional 300.
+The seating capacity of the sanctuary is approximately 300.

 The stained glass windows in the sanctuary were restored in 1985.
 The sanctuary is graced with a pipe organ, grand piano and a good sound system featuring wireless for the hearing impaired.